Overview – Tsimanampetsotsa NP

 Philip is the author of the Insight Guide to Madagascar.

-Tsimanampetsotsa National Park’s centerpiece is the shallow alkaline lake of the same name.
+Tsimanampetsotsa National Park (Parc National Tsimanampesotsa) is named after the shallow alkaline lake that forms its centerpiece.
 The lake is home to an abundance of birds, including flocks of greater and lesser flamingo.
 The park also protects a large area of pristine spiny forest with a high number of endemic succulent plants.
-Dancing Verreaux's sifaka and ring-tailed lemurs are wildlife highlights.
-More of a curiosity is the blind sleeper goby, a blind fish unique to one specific sacred cave.
+Wildlife highlights include dancing Verreaux’s sifaka and ring-tailed lemurs.

-Best Time To Go May to October (Cooler)
+Best Time To Go April to October (Best hiking weather)

-High Season July, August and December (The park doesn't get busy)
+High Season July, August and December holidays (The park doesn’t get busy)

 Size 432km² / 167mi²